spatie/laravel-server-monitor/docs/monitoring-basics/built-in-checks.md

 It executes this command on the server: `df -P .`.

-If the reported diskpace is below 80% the check will succeed.
-If the diskpace usage is 80% or above a warning will be sent.
-If the reported diskpace is above 90% the check will be marked as failed.
+If the reported diskspace is below 80% the check will succeed.
+If the diskspace usage is 80% or above a warning will be sent.
+If the reported diskspace is above 90% the check will be marked as failed.

 ### Elasticsearch